ros2/ros2_documentation/source/Tutorials/Parameters-YAML-files-migration-guide.rst

 Each parameter consists of a key and a value, where key is a string and the value could be one of the following types: bool, int64, float64, string, byte[], bool[], int64[], float64[] or string[]

-The structure of a ROS 2 parameter looks as this:
+The structure of a ROS 2 parameter looks like this:

 .. code-block:: yaml